shg/julia/doc/src/devdocs/ast.md

       depth also might have changed, though most callers should ignore that.
     - (zero, non-zero, *) : no line number, just edges (usually because of macro-expansion into top-level code)

+   `Core.Compiler` has a bunch of utility types and functions for handling this data.
+   The `Core.Compiler.DebugCodeLoc` object represents the 3 values.
+And there's a handy utility function, `Core.Compiler.getdebugidx(debuginfo::Union{Core.DebugInfo,Core.Compiler.DebugInfoStream}, idx::Int)`, that gives you the `DebugCodeLoc` matching a specific statement index (`idx`).